nouf-falmutairi/NASASpaceApp/README.md

 # NASASpaceApp

 **A Semantic Search Tool for NASA Datasets**
-Built for the **2025 NASA Space Apps Challenge**, NASASpaceApp helps users discover the most relevant NASA research studies using natural language queries.
+Built for the **2025 NASA Space Apps Challenge**, Orbital helps users discover the most relevant NASA research studies using natural language queries.

 ---

 ## 🚀 Overview

-NASASpaceApp is a web application that leverages **NLP and machine learning** to perform semantic search over NASA datasets.
+Orbital is a web application that leverages **NLP and machine learning** to perform semantic search over NASA datasets.
 Users can enter a query in plain English, and the app retrieves the **top 5 relevant studies** from multiple data sources including NASA OSDR, EBI PRIDE, NIH GEO, and MG-RAST.

 The project aligns with the **2025 Space Apps Challenge theme: "Learn, Launch, Lead"** by transforming open data into actionable insights and making NASA research more accessible.